dbohlender/canfar.github.io/docs/tutorial.md

 To manage the VMs with OpenStack, we suggest using the  dashboard at Compute Canada.
 [Log into the dashboard](https://west.cloud.computecanada.ca).
 Provide your CANFAR username, adding a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CANFAR password.
 We will refer the CANFAR username (excluding the ```-canfar``` suffix which is only used for logging into the dashboard) as ```[username]``` throughout this document.

 Each resource allocation corresponds to an OpenStack **tenant** or **project** (these two names are used interchangeably).
-A user may be a member of multiple projects, and a project usually has multiple users.
-A pull-down menu near the top-left allows you to select between the different projects that you are a member of.
+A user may be a member of multiple tenants, and a tenant usually has multiple users.
+A pull-down menu near the top-left allows you to select between the different tenants that you are a member of.

 ### Update security group to allow ssh access

 Click on **Access & Security** (left column of page), and then the **Security Groups** tab.
 Click on the **Manage Rules** button next to the default group.
-If you see a rule with **Ingress** Direction, **22(SSH)** Port Range and **0.0.0.0/0 (CIDR)** Remote, then that means someone in your project already set up the ssh port for you.
+If you see a rule with **Ingress** Direction, **22(SSH)** Port Range and **0.0.0.0/0 (CIDR)** Remote, then that means someone in your tenant already set up the ssh port for you.
 If you don't see it, add a new rule following these instructions.
 Click on the **+ Add Rule** button near the top-right.
-Select **SSH** at the bottom of the **Rule** pull-down menu, and then click on **Add** at the bottom-right. **This operation is only required once for the initial setup of the project**.
+Select **SSH** at the bottom of the **Rule** pull-down menu, and then click on **Add** at the bottom-right. **This operation is only required once for the initial setup of the tenant**.

 ### Import an ssh public key

 Access to VMs is facilitated by SSH key pairs rather than less secure user name / password.
 A private key resides on your own computer, and the public key is copied to all machines that you wish to connect to.
 Click on **Access & Security**, switch to the **Key Pairs** tab and click on the **Import Key Pair** button at the top-right.
 Choose a meaningful name for the key, and then copy and paste the contents of ```~/.ssh/id_rsa.pub``` from the machine you plan to ssh from into the **Public Key** window.
 If you have not yet created a key pair on your system, run **ssh-keygen** on this local machine to generate one or follow this [documentation](https://help.github.com/articles/generating-ssh-keys/) for example.

-### Allocate public IP address to project
+### Allocate public IP address to a tenant

 You will need to connect to your VM via a public IP.
 Click on the **Floating IPs** tab.
 If there are no IPs listed, click on the **Allocate IP to Project** button at the top-right.
-Each project will typically have one public IP.
+Each tenant/project will typically have one public IP.
 If you have already allocated all of your IPs, this button will read "Quota Exceeded".

 ### Launch a VM Instance